mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 ];
 ```

 So, we set *courses* to an array, and in this array, we're going to have 3-course objects.
-So each object should have a couple of properties, like *id* and *name*.
-And of course, we can have more, but for simplicity, I'm just going to stick to two properties.
+So each Object should have a couple of properties, like *id* and *name*.
+Of course, we can have more only that for simplicity, I'm just going to stick to two properties.
 So we have two endpoints.
-One to get all the *courses* and the other to get a *single course*.
+One to get all the *courses* and the other to get a *single-course*.
 In the first one, we're going to return our *courses* array.

 ```javascript
 //Get all courses